-The best way to become a morning person is to set a routine that gives you the same feeling.
+The best way to become a morning person is to set a morning routine that gives you the same feeling.

 Create a process that you enjoy doing.
 Try to start your day with things that make you feel good.
 That way, waking up won’t feel like a chore.

 Go ahead and give it a try.
 Start by adding one small thing into your morning each week.